priyankasaggu/priyankasaggu.github.io/_posts/2025-12-15-kubeadm-bootstrap-token.md

 1 directory, 4 files
 ```

-(Note: The part "kubelet generate a private key and a CSR for submission to a cluster-level certificate signing process." was originally proposed as part of this design proposal - [Kubelet TLS bootstrap](https://github.com/kubernetes/design-proposals-archive/blob/main/cluster-lifecycle/kubelet-tls-bootstrap.md))
+(**Note:** The part, "_kubelet generate a private key and a CSR for submission to a cluster-level certificate signing process_" was originally proposed as part of this design proposal - [Kubelet TLS bootstrap](https://github.com/kubernetes/design-proposals-archive/blob/main/cluster-lifecycle/kubelet-tls-bootstrap.md))

 So, after this point onwards, our (`joining-node`) node aka the Kubelet has its own set of signed certificates.
 And so, the kubeadm bearer token is no longer required.
-And all further interactions with the control-plane will use these certificates via mTLS.
+And all further interactions with the control-plane will use these certificates via mTLS (mutual TLS).

-Also, note that - not just certificates, a lot more stuff was also added to the filesystem of the (`joining-node`) node.
+Also, note that - not just certificates, a lot more, was also added to the filesystem of the (`joining-node`) node.
-I don't know details about every single listed item, but here's the full tree:
+I don't understand details about every single listed item, but here's the full tree:

 ```bash
 root@0ecd1b55abc8:/# tree /var/lib/kubelet/